Biological Laws of Nature Advocates (BLNA) is a Private Membership Association (PMA). For more about PMAs, see Why a Private Membership Association?

 Autonomy in Practice:

-The BLNA, as a PMA, grants GNM/GHK-aligned therapists and practitioners the freedom to operate without interference from public health authorities, medical boards, or other regulatory bodies.
-By clearly defining the services offered as educational or advisory rather than medical, the BLNA enables GNM/GHK-aligned therapists and practitioners to continue applying GNM/GHK principles without fear of legal action.
+The BLNA, as a PMA, grants therapists, advocates and practitioners who are aligned with the Biological Laws the freedom to operate without interference from public health authorities, medical boards, or other regulatory bodies.
+By clearly defining the services offered as educational or advisory rather than medical, the BLNA enables aligned therapists, advocates and practitioners to continue applying the principles of the Bioloigcal Laws to their practice without fear of legal action.